-Leave this sitting for a second while you collect the two front feet assemblies and four more of the short, large bolts in preparation for this next step.
+Leave this sitting for a second while you collect the two front feet assemblies and four more M8-16 bolts (found in the orange bag) in preparation for this next step.
 You'll have to make a combined motion where you tilt the X-axis rail assembly backwards while you finish sliding the Y-axis rails all the way on.
 Be very careful while doing this.
 It's possible to loose control of the heavy components and have them fall away from you and become damaged.